Mr-Jack-Tung/Continually-pretrained/ReadMe.md

 Step 2: Preprocess the dataset.
 Before we can consume the data in our training script, we need to tokenize it.
 In addition, we will use Lightning Data to optimize the dataset by creating chunks that are efficient to load...
 In this case, the dataset is saved as Parquet files, and we simply tokenize the text samples with the same tokenizer that was used for training TinyLlama.

-**Warm up**
+**Warm up**<br>
 we choose the fraction of warmup steps to be 1% of the training data size (~1.4K tokens), which is generally considered a good default...
 For the initial pretraining, TinyLlama used a minimum learning rate of 4e-5 and a maximum learning rate of 4e-4.
 For our experiment with OpenWebMath, we found that reducing them to 5% of the original value worked reasonably well and was enough to suppress catastrophic forgetting. (min= 0.1 x 4e-5 ; max= 0.05 x 4e-4)

-**Start the training**
+**Start the training**<br>
- You must be at least on a A10G GPU machine.
+ You must be at least on a A10G GPU machine.<br>
  ```
 litgpt pretrain --config configs/tinyllama-openwebmath.yaml --train.max_seq_length 64 --train.micro_batch_size 1
 ```

 This will run with a reduced context size and batch size 1 to fit in memory...
 Let's take a quick look at the config file in configs/tinyllama-openwebmath.yaml.
-Here is an excerpt with the most important settings.
+Here is an excerpt with the most important settings.<br>
 ```
 train:
   global_batch_size: 512